Is Bankruptcy Counseling Right for You?

 By now, you’ve probably looked into a credit consolidation loan.
 Maybe you even have one, but because of financial hardship, you then needed to borrow against credit cards that were at a zero balance after you transferred the original balances to the loan.
 Now you’re even further into debt, and finding another consolidation loan or refinancing would push you even deeper into debt.
 So, after weighing your options, you decide that you should receive bankruptcy counseling before taking the big step of filing for bankruptcy.
 Maybe the counselor knows about some alternatives you’re unaware of.

-Bankruptcy Counseling Helps You to Make Informed Decisions about Bankruptcy
+Bankruptcy Counseling Helps You to Make Informed Decision

 If you’re thinking about filing for bankruptcy, bankruptcy counseling can help you weigh the options and make an informed decision.
 Many non-profit credit counseling agencies offer pre-bankruptcy counseling, which is required by the U.S. Department of Justice as a condition of filing for bankruptcy.
 In other words, this counseling session must be completed before you can file.